nolanyee/data-science-portfolio/music-transcriber/README.md

 Finally the threshold for note detection can be set.
 There is an absolute threshold as well as a relative threshold.
 The absolute threshold prevents detecting noise as notes.
 The relative threshold (expressed in fraction of maximum intensity across all channels) ensures only the loudest notes are detected.

+Once the signal goes above the threshold, note start and end time detection is activated.
+The note start is defined as the first maximum in the negative second derivative after the threshold is crossed.
+The note end is defined differently depending on situation.
+Take this first example:

 <img src="images/MusicFig14.png" width ="500">

+If there is no second derivative maximum after the first one, the note end is the point at which the signal falls below the threshold.
+Moving onto the next example:

 <img src="images/MusicFig15.png" width ="500">

+Note that the note start corresponds to the negative second derivative maximum regardless of whether there is a maximum in the signal.
+When there is another second derivative maximum, it marks the end of the note only if it does not correspond to a signal maximum.

+In the next example there is an additional maximum.

 <img src="images/MusicFig16.png" width ="500">

+In this cases, if there is another negative second derivative maximum that corresponds to a signal maximum, the first note is ended and a second note is started.

+If the last negative second derivative maximum corresponds to a signal maximum, the note is ended, a new note is started, and that new note is ended when the signal falls below the threshold.

 <img src="images/MusicFig17.png" width ="500">